chrisbodger/VeinCam/docs/CONOPS.md

 * Facebook Messenger Platform

 #### Manufacturing and Testing
-* Raspberry Pi 3
-* PiCam
+**TABLE OF MATERIALS GOES HERE**
+* Ian Ross Design Studio
 * ANU Makerspace

 #### Programming
 * Source code from the Venenfinder HackADay project has been utilised, as it achieves close to the client's desired deliverable.
+This code will then be modified to achieve the client's desired features, including auto-vein focus.

 ## Project Management
-### Milestones and Deliverables
+### Milestones
 Milestones are yet to be determined. clear goals will be made after our meeting with our client.
-The aim of this project will be to achieve goals for each phase.

-An example of the first phase may include:
-- Construct HackADay prototype with our materials.
-- Create document outlining potential improvements to system.
+An initial milestone layout:
+**Milestone 1:** Construct Functional prototype based off of Venenfinder design.
+**Milestone 2:** Configure software to auto-focus and design hardware to reduce product's form factor.
+**Milestone 3:** Initial AutoCAD design of 3D-printable chassis, maximize auto-focus function for clear image definition.
+**Milestone 4:** Final AutoCAD design and phyiscal print-out of chassis, accompanying web/smartphone appication to display camera image, contain adjustable settings.

+### Deliverables
 #### Audit 1

 #### Audit 2